ewhicher/boomer/content/collections/pages/innovation-generator.md

                 text: Green
               -
                 type: text
-                text: " is your quick win; it's an easy way to engage Gen Z when in that mindset" -
+                text: " is your quick win; it's an easy way to engage Boomer Women for a particular Persona" -
-        type: list_item
+        type: listItem
         content:
           -
             type: paragraph